 MA: Marketing Authorization

-Who is concerned by MA?
+Who is concerned by the MA?

-A medicinal product is defined (L 5111-1 of the French Public Health Code or Council Directive 65/65/EEC of 26 January 1965, Article 1) as:
+A medicinal product is defined (L 5111-1 of the Public Health Code or Council Directive 65/65/EEC of 26 January 1965, Article 1) as:

 - a substance or composition presented as having curative or preventive properties with respect to diseases, or

-- a substance or composition which may be administered to restore, correct or modify physiological functions.
+- a substance or composition which may be administered to establish a medical diagnosis, or a substance or composition which may be administered to restore, correct or modify physiological functions.

-Key stages in the development of a medicinal product
+Main stages in the development of a medicinal product

 Clinical research is divided into three main phases: